 Complex physical habitat in coastal systems like rocky shores, subtidal reefs and mangrove roots are largely fixed in space and hence are a bottom-up limiting force for associated sessile invertebrates and reef associated communities.
 We hypothesize that Hercules whelks play a unique facilitative role for oysters as ecosystem engineers in sediment-dominated estuarine environments through epibiosis.
 Epibiosis is a relationship between two organisms, of which one lives on the other, but is not parasitic.
-Epibiosis differs from other interspecies relationships (Fig 2).
+Epibiosis differs from other interspecies relationships (Fig. 2).
 For example, unlike parasitism, where one partner derives resources at the cost of the other, the majority of epibiotic organisms are facultative, and will attach to a wide range of hosts or inanimate hard surfaces (Wahl and Mark 1999).
 In contrast, both partners benefit in mutualism, while one partner benefits and the other is unaffected in commensalism.
 In amensalism, one partner is negatively affected but the other does not derive benefit nor harm.

-There are thousands of examples of marine epibiosis that range from barnacles growing on whales and microcolonisers such as bacteria, and algal spores (Harder 2009).
-Epibiosis often harms host organisms by shading, increasing weight and friction, by reducing access to dissolved molecules, or through 'shared doom' by encouraging predation or herbivory (Wahl 1989).
-Conversely, hosts may benefit due to camouflage and protection against drying out, reduced friction, or providing physical defence.
+There are thousands of examples of marine epibiosis that range from barnacles growing on whales and microcolonizers such as bacteria and algal spores (Harder

+FIG. 2.
+Interspecies relationships (i.e., symbioses) can take many forms, depending on the benefits and harm caused by the two species.
+The shaded area represents the potential range where epibiosis fits in to this schematic.
+2009).
+Epibiosis often harms host organisms by shading, increasing mass and friction, reducing access to dissolved molecules, or through "shared doom" by encouraging predation or herbivory (Wahl 1989).
+Conversely, hosts may benefit due to camouflage and protection against drying out, reduced friction, or provision of physical defence.
 In the absence of hard surfaces on mud banks, epibiosis provides the only way for oysters to expand into these habitats.
 Subsequent generations of oyster larvae can then settle on oyster shells creating a self-sustaining ecosystem, no longer reliant on whelks as substrate.
 The Hercules-oyster relationship is significant because it appears to be facultative for an entire ecosystem and not just individuals.

-Epibiosis as a driver of ecosystem change is likely to be under-recognised in the marine environment.
+Epibiosis as a driver of ecosystem change is likely to be under-recognized in the marine environment.
 For example, Pacific oysters are invasive in the Dutch Wadden Sea, and have overgrown and replaced native blue mussel (Mytilis edulis) beds by settling on their shells (Eschweiler and Christensen 2011).
-Pacific oysters also grow on the shells of the gastropod Littorina littorea (Periwinkles) reducing their ability to move and reproduce (Eschweiler and Buschbaum 2011).
+Pacific oysters also grow on the shells of the gastropod Littorina littorea (Periwinkles), reducing their ability to move and reproduce (Eschweiler and Buschbaum 2011).
 While the interaction between Hercules whelks and oysters is a similar process to these examples, the Hercules whelks and oysters are both native species in Australia.
 Therefore this is likely to be a natural process, as described in the historical literature.
-Only 10% of former oyster reefs remain in Australia (Gillies et al. 2018) and these ecosystems are often replaced by 'bare' soft sediments, with markedly less three-dimensional structure and habitat value (McLeod et al. 2019).
+Only 10% of former oyster reefs remain in Australia (Gillies et al. 2018) and these ecosystems are often replaced by "bare" soft sediments, with markedly less three-dimensional structure and habitat value (McLeod et al. 2019).
 Oyster restoration is rapidly scaling up in Australia, however there are few natural reference sites left to study to show how these ecosystems function (Gillies et al. 2018).
 This study shows the importance of understanding ecological processes including epibiosis, particularly in the context of the growing field of restoration.
 Further, it emphasizes the importance of going beyond the contemporary scientific literature in a rapidly changing world to include historical context from scientific naturalists for baselines and understanding natural ecosystem function.